Key Stage 3 Curriculum Outline

 Our Key Stage 3 curriculum is planned to prepare pupils for work at GCSE level.
 Skills and knowledge required to be successful in this are taught through a range of topics, which include areas requested through pupil voice.

 Year 7 - Pupils consider the concept of ‘God’ and what this means for people of different faiths, as well as those with no faith.
 This is developed by examining different ways in which people express faith through worship – both religious and secular.
-The year concludes with a study of humans’ responsibility towards the planet and the notion of stewardship.
+We then study a topic on Significant Places and conclude the year by asking, ‘What Happens When We Die?’

-Year 8 - Our curriculum takes on a more ethical approach and pupils begin the year studying a unit entitled, ‘Monsters’.
-This considers the nature of what it means to be human in relation to monstrous creations such as Frankenstein’s monster, the Devil and the advancement of robotics and genetics.
+Year 8 - Our curriculum takes on a more ethical approach and pupils begin the year studying a unit about the concept of the Sanctity of Life.
+The topic for the Spring term is all about Jesus and different interpretations of who he was and what his purpose was.
 Year 8 culminates in a unit on Crime and Punishment – examining both the causes of crime and the range of consequences, as well as religious and secular responses to these.

 Key Stage 4 Curriculum Outline